Home / Practice Areas / Accessory Dwelling Units & illegal units

 Insurance may not protect you

 If a fire or some other tragedy occurs in an unwarranted unit, the owner may not be protected.
-It is a good practice to be upfront with the insurance carrier about the illegal status of the unit to ensure it is covered and if not, find a policy that shields you from liability.
+It is a good practice to be upfront with the insurance carrier about the illegal status of the unit to ensure it is covered, and if not, find a policy that shields you from liability.

 Tiny units can become big problems for buyers and sellers

 With the emergence of the ADU industry, many living spaces are misrepresented on the MLS.
-The buyer may not understand the unit is illegal or fully appreciate the legal repercussions of renting the unwarranted out.
+The buyer may not understand that the unit is illegal or fully appreciate the legal repercussions of renting the unwarranted out.
 Having collected rent for many months or years, the seller of the property can still be sued by disgruntled or displaced tenants.

 Doing unauthorized work or using unlicensed contractors